Chocolate fork biscuits

 Get your kids to take small pieces of dough and roll them into balls.
 You want them to all be roughly the same size (about the size of a walnut) so you might need to make sure they take the right amount.

-Place the ball of dough on the prepared baking tray
+Place each ball of dough on your prepared baking trays.

 Dip a fork in cold water and gently press down on each biscuit ball.
-My little one enjoyed being in charge of this job so I rolled each ball and let him do the rest – it’s a great job for even the tiniest of chefs to help with.
+My kids enjoy being in charge of this job so I tend to roll each ball so that they’re the same size and let them do the rest – it’s a great job for even the tiniest of chefs to help with.

 Bake the chocolate fork biscuits